samvera-labs/samvera-nesting_indexer/README.md

 For examples of determining if we can nest a document within another document, see the [demonstration of nesting](./spec/features/demonstrating_nesting_spec.rb).

-In implementations, you'll likely want to write a queries that answer:
+In implementations, you'll likely want to write queries that answer:

-* What are the valid IDs that I can nest within?
+* Find the valid IDs that I can nest within?
-* What are the valid IDs in which I can nest within and am not already nested within?
+* Find the valid IDs in which I can nest within and am not already nested within?

 ## TODO